Declaration Assertion

 {% hint style="info" %}

 Each `KoDeclaration` comes with an API, comprising methods and properties, for verifying the declaration.
 Additionally, the Konsist API offers a `text` property for exceptional cases where the standard API falls short.
-This should be used as a last resort, and any issues encountered should be reported [getting-help](https://docs.konsist.lemonappdev.com/help/getting-help "mention").
+This should be used as a last resort, and any issues encountered should be reported [Getting Help](/help/getting-help.md).

 {% endhint %}